bumbot-hub/Anarkoid/README.md

-# Anarkoid
+# 🎮 Anarkoid 🎮
 A game inspired by the classic Arkanoid, created using HTML, CSS, and JavaScript.
 The player's goal is to bounce the ball with a paddle, break blocks, and score points.

-# 🎮 Features:
+### ✨ Features ✨

   -> Control the paddle using the keyboard (arrow keys or A/D).
   -> Ball bounce mechanics with varying angles.
   -> Colorful blocks with different durability.
   -> Local leaderboard saved in the browser.

-# 🚀 Planned Improvements:
+### 🔮 Future Improvements 🔮

-    -> Game Over + Leaderboard Fix 💀
+  🟡 Game Over state 💀
+  🟡 Leaderboard Fix
+  🟡 Improve UI/UX Design
+  🟡 Improve ball changing angles mechanic

-    -> Adding more levels.
+  🔴 Adding more levels
-    -> Enhancing animations and graphics.
+  🔴 Enhancing animations and graphics
-    -> Additional challenges (eg.: power-ups from blocks).
+  🔴 Additional challenges (eg.: power-ups from blocks)
-    -> New design

-# 🕹️ How to Play?
+### 🕹️ How to Play? 🕹️

 -> Download the project files.
 -> Open the index.html file in your browser.
 -> Start the game and have fun!